|

 territory: Locri over the Tyrrhenian coast and Kroton to the

-south, taking the control of the city of Kaulon (name which
+south, taking the control of the city of Kaulon (name that

 km away to the north from the ancient Locri Epizephyrii, but

-in fact its ruins have been brought again to light near the
+actually its ruins have been brought to light near the

 modern town of Monasterace, which is 35 km away to the north

-from the place of the ancient Locri), last outpost of Kroton
+from the site of the ancient Locri), last outpost of Kroton

 before Locri Epizephyrii's territory.